 Smart irrigation controllers vary in their complexity.
 Installation requires some basic electrical knowledge and can be accomplished by most homeowners in approximately three hours.
 If you choose to hire someone to install the controller, please check to make sure they are licensed, insured and bonded.

 A list of smart irrigation controller installers has been provided by Rain Bird, Rachio and Ewing Irrigation & Landscape Supply.
 SRP has not independently evaluated these installers and neither recommends nor guarantees their work.

 The Rain Bird ESP-SMTe weather-based irrigation controller has been tested by the Irrigation Association's Smart Water Application Technologies (SWAT) team.
 This model has Extra Simple Programming (ESP) features to save valuable time, money and water.

 The ESP-SMTe collects and measures onsite rainfall amounts.
 The internal memory contains over 8 years of historical weather data.
 This data, along with the onsite rainfall and temperature information is used to adjust the watering schedule on a daily basis.
 The ESP-SMTe Cycle and Soak™ feature allows the controller to adjust run times based on soil conditions and slope to reduce/eliminate water run-off.

-Additionally, the Rain Bird ESP-SMTe has earned the WaterSense label from the Environmental Protection Agency's (EPA) WaterSense partnership program.
-The WaterSense label certifies that the ESP-SMT has passed the EPA’s rigorous testing requirements, confirming the controller’s water-efficiency and performance in landscape settings.
+Additionally, the Rain Bird and Rachio controllers have earned the WaterSense label from the Environmental Protection Agency's (EPA) WaterSense partnership program.
+The label certifies that the controllers have passed the EPA's rigorous testing requirements, confirming the controller's water-efficiency and performance in landscape settings.

-Here are the suggested advanced initial settings for the ESP-SMT controller.
+Here are the suggested advanced initial settings for the ESP-SMTe controller.
 These settings are a suggested starting point and may need to be modified for your landscape.